 ASL participates in the Federal Work Study (FWS) program.
 A limited number of employment opportunities are available to students enrolled at ASL.
 These jobs pay at least the minimum wage and may not exceed twenty hours per week.
-All students employed by ASL must participate in the FWS program.

 Federal regulations require that eligible students selected to participate in the FWS program must file a Free Application for Federal Student Aid (FAFSA) and meet the federal definition of financial need.
 Students should be aware that FWS earnings are treated as a part of the student's overall financial aid package; that is, the total amount of a student's FWS earnings, scholarships, grants, loans, etc., may not exceed his or her cost of attendance.